Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Critical implications around the instabilities

-As to the compressibility dubbed $\kappa$, Fig.~\ref{Fig_kappa-mu-0.5} shows the $\mu$-dependent evolutions of $\kappa$ in the vicinity of three types of instabilities.
-In the free case, $\kappa_{\mathrm{free},\zeta=0}(\mu)$ displays a nearly linear dependence on $\mu$ and become incompressible at $\mu=0$, which is consistent with the behavior of free DOS.
-However, once the contributions from the interactions and tilting parameter are taken into account, the behavior of $\kappa$ is qualitatively changed for $\mu\leq\mu_c\approx0.25$.
-It becomes much compressible and reaches its maximus value at $\mu=0$.
-Then, the compressibility increases at $\mu>\mu_c$ and exhibits the similar tendency in the free case for sufficiently large $\mu$, which can be ascribed to the close interplay between interactions and thermal fluctuations.
-Besides, we notice that $\kappa$ gains more corrections nearby the type-II instability, and it appears that the tilting parameter only bring minor corrections to the opposite signs of $\kappa$.
+Regarding the compressibility denoted as $\kappa$, Fig.~\ref{Fig_kappa-mu-0.5} shows the $\mu$-dependent evolution of $\kappa$ in the vicinity of three types of instabilities.
+In the absence of interactions and tilting parameters, the compressibility in the free case, $\kappa_{\mathrm{free},\zeta=0}(\mu)$, exhibits a nearly linear dependence on $\mu$ and becomes incompressible at $\mu=0$, which is consistent with the behavior of the free DOS.
+However, once the contributions from the interactions and tilting parameter are taken into account, the behavior of $\kappa$ undergoes qualitative changes for $\mu\leq\mu_c\approx0.25$.
+It becomes much more compressible, reaching its maximum value at $\mu=0$.
+Subsequently, the compressibility increases at $\mu>\mu_c$ and exhibits a similar tendency to the free case for sufficiently large $\mu$.
+This change would arise from the intricate interplay between interactions and thermal fluctuations Besides, it is observed that $\kappa$ experiences more corrections near the type-II instability.
+Moreover, we notice that the tilting parameter seems to introduce only minor corrections with opposite signs to $\kappa$.